 - Students will not be able to take courses that are not offered at the Virtual Academy at their zoned school building.

-- Students may be required to go to a CCPS building to take state or district-wide assessments.
+- Students will be required to go to a CCPS building to take state or district-wide assessments.
 Transportation may not be provided.

-- Throughout the school year, learning materials may need to be picked up from the student’s zoned school.
+- Throughout the school year, learning materials will need to be picked up from the student’s zoned school.

 The CCPS Virtual Academy is open to all students, including students with disabilities who are receiving services through an Individual Education Program (IEP).
 To the maximum extent appropriate, students with disabilities are educated inside the general education environment.
 Special classes, separate schooling, or other removals of students with disabilities from the general educational environment occurs only when the nature or severity of the student's disability is such that education in the general education setting with the use of supplementary aids and services cannot be achieved satisfactorily.